![]() |

-Common Lacrosse InjuriesJen Fox provides an overview of the history of Lacrosse, common injuries incurred when participating in the sport, how to reduce the risk of an injury, and finally, the treatment of injuries.
-Lacrosse is a fast-paced game played with balls and nets mounted on long sticks.
+Common Lacrosse InjuriesJen Fox provides an overview of the history of Lacrosse, common injuries incurred when participating in the sport, how to reduce the risk of injury, and finally, how to treat injuries.
+Lacrosse is a fast-paced game with balls and nets mounted on long sticks.
 It is popular in schools, community leagues, and even professional teams across the United States and Canada; it is also gaining popularity in amateur leagues in the UK.

 The game originated by the native tribes on the American continent, and it went by several names including da-nah-wah'uwsdi (little war), tewaarathon (little brother of war), the French settlers that gave it the name Lacrosse.
 Some resources speculate that they used the skulls of their defeated enemies and clay, stone, and sometimes wood as the balls.
-The game was initially played by hundreds of players on fields that ranged from 500 yards to a couple of miles in length, and a single game could last for days.
+Hundreds of players initially played the game on fields that ranged from 500 yards to a couple of miles in length, and a single game could last for days.
 Traditional Lacrosse was physically demanding, and players were often injured.
-As European settlers appropriated the game for themselves, Lacrosse transformed from violent and spiritual training to recreational.
+As European settlers appropriated the game, Lacrosse transformed from violent and spiritual training to recreational.
 The fields got smaller, the game's duration shortened, and the number of players was reduced.
-However, what remained the same were the physical demands of the game and the risk of injury.
-Common Lacrosse Injuries Lacrosse is considered a moderate risk sport, and most of the injuries are what you would experience in any other sport: sprains, strains, and bruises.
-However, there are also contact and non-contact injuries that are specific to lacrosse.
+However, the physical demands of the game and the risk of injury remained the same.
+Common Lacrosse Injuries Lacrosse is considered a moderate-risk sport, and most of the injuries are what you would experience in any other sport: sprains, strains, and bruises.
+However, there are also contact and non-contact injuries specific to lacrosse.
 Contact InjuriesHead and face injuries can occur if the ball or the stick strikes a player; this includes concussions.
-Players can also suffer bodily injuries, such as sprains, tears, bruising, and even fractures, especially the wrists, if there is body to body or body to ground contact.
-Non-contact InjuriesJoint sprains and strain, especially in the knees and ankles, are the most common lacrosse injury and are usually caused by the cutting and dodging movements during gameplay.
-Hamstring strains and hip flexor strains are also common and often the result of too forceful movement during gameplay.
-Combining an upper leg strain and the activities associated with gameplay can also lead to lower back pain.
+Players can also suffer bodily injuries, such as sprains, tears, bruising, and even fractures, especially the wrists if there is body-to-body or body-to-ground contact.
+Non-contact InjuriesJoint sprains and strains, especially in the knees and ankles, are the most common lacrosse injury and are usually caused by the cutting and dodging movements during gameplay.
+Head and face injuries can occur if the ball or the stick strikes a player; this includes concussions.
+Players can also suffer bodily injuries, such as sprains, tears, bruising, and even fractures, especially the wrists if there is body-to-body or body-to-ground contact.
 Shin splints and blisters are also prevalent injuries.
-Some injuries are also more common among different genders due to the various gameplay rules.
+Some injuries are also more common among genders due to the various gameplay rules.
 For example, women are more likely to experience head and face wounds than men.

-Preventing Lacrosse InjuriesThe best way to prevent injury is to make sure you have the right equipment in good condition and the correct size.
+Preventing Lacrosse InjuriesThe best way to prevent injury is to ensure you have the right equipment in good condition and size.
 For adults, this means periodically checking your equipment for wear and tear and replacing or repairing it when necessary.
-For children, this means you will have to replace the equipment often as they experience growth spurts.
-Because lacrosse equipment can be expensive, it might be tempting to alter existing equipment to get a few more months of use out of it, but that can be dangerous.
-Instead, consider purchasing equipment from shops specialising in reselling used sports equipment; or finding an online retailer like Lacrosse Monkey, which specializes in lacrosse equipment and often has decent sales and discounts.
-You can consider doing an equipment exchange with fellow Lacrosse parents.
+For children, you will have to replace the equipment often as they experience growth spurts.
+Because lacrosse equipment can be expensive, altering existing equipment for a few more months of use might be tempting, but that can be dangerous.
+Instead, consider purchasing equipment from shops specializing in reselling used sports equipment or finding an online retailer like Lacrosse Monkey, which specializes in lacrosse equipment and often has decent sales and discounts.
+Consider doing an equipment exchange with fellow Lacrosse parents.
 Other ways of preventing injury include:

 Treating InjuriesIf you find that you are injured, you should do the following: